 How to get that job!

-The journey to becoming an apprentice isn't too different to applying for any job, except you'll have extra support from the Learner Engagement Team at Newcastle College every step of the way.
+The journey to becoming an apprentice isn't too different from applying for any job, except you'll have extra level of support from the Newcastle College Learner Engagement Team every step of the way.

 You can apply for an apprenticeship at any point throughout the year and you'll be invited to a first-stage interview with our Learner Engagement Team before being given all of the suitable current vacancies that you can apply for.

 This is a great time to take advantage of the support we offer and we can help you with the following:

 Supporting you with creating or updating your CV